Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

-We have seen that, in order to build a qubit that is simultaneously protected against dephasing and relaxation, we must find an alternative to the transmon qubit.
-It has been shown that one may define a protected qubit by retaining the transmon Hamiltonian \cref{eq:transmon-hamiltonian} while extending its Hilbert space to accomodate states of periodicity in $\scphase$ greater than $2\pi$.
+While the transmon is protected against pure dephasing due to charge noise, it has limited protection from relaxation.
+To build a qubit that is simultaneously protected against dephasing and relaxation, we must find an alternative to the transmon qubit~\cite{gyenis_moving_2021}.
+Ref. \cite{thanh_le_building_2020} shows that a protected qubit may be constructed by retaining the transmon Hamiltonian \cref{eq:hamiltonian-transmon} while extending its Hilbert space to accommodate states of periodicity in $\scphase$ greater than $2\pi$.